C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Analysing the picture and comparing it to the topographic maps, the same settlements and the same converging train rails are recognisable.
 But there is more: The aerial image shows massive buildings (A) as well as a regular structure of small buildings (B).

 Comparing the topographic maps with the aerial photograph reveals a couple of differences and – at the same time – a comparison shows the different states of knowledge  of the various actors at a specific moment in time.
-The comparison above demonstrates the wide range of applications for aerial photography as a valuable supplement to topographic mapping.
+It demonstrates the wide range of applications for aerial photography as a valuable supplement to topographic mapping.
 Oftentimes, the domain-knowledge of a historian is crucial in integrating and assimilating all these different elements into the visualization and representation of a place in time.

 In order to collect more information about the buildings and infrastructure, we can search the Wikipedia for details about the history of Fünfteichen and Markstädt: https://de.wikipedia.org/wiki/Mi%C5%82oszyce_(Jelcz-Laskowice)